 No matter the time of the day, the occasion, or the meal, Tsikoudia (also known as raki on the island), can be found on the table either before or after dinner, with a savory aperitif or with fresh fruit and spoon sweets.

 Cretan tsikoudia is a typical drink served to welcome travelers and friends.
 It’s shared with plenty of conversation, and it’s a symbol of the legendary hospitality that has made Crete one of the most beloved Greek islands.

 Take a bottle of tsikoudia back home, or choose a bottle of rakomelo, a variety of tsikoudia with delicious and authentic thyme honey from Crete.

 Knives are one of the most traditional products you can buy on Crete to bring back home as a souvenir.
 Part of the typical dress of the Cretan mountain shepherd, the local knife presents a unique V shape specially designed for a better and safer way to grab the knife during the battle.

 You can either buy a war knife or a kitchen knife with beautiful handles that can be made from olive wood, horn, or even bone.

 Many of these knives feature a local poem engraved on the blade.
-The poem is called Mantinada and it another typical element of the Cretan culture.
+The poem is called Mantinada and it is another typical element of the Cretan culture.

-When shopping for a Cretan knife, try to buy it from the producer, you will be able to get knives of excellent quality that will certainly last you for ages, even if you use them every day in your own kitchen.
+When shopping for a Cretan knife, try to buy it from the producer, you will be able to get knives of excellent quality that will certainly last you for ages, even if you use them every day in your kitchen.